skafos-ai/documentation/index.md

 - Create a new Skafos model for each discrete ML-powered feature.

 ### Model Versions
-**Model Versions** are deployable machine learning artifacts such as Core ML or TensorFlow Lite files ready to run inference on-device.
+**Model Versions** are deployable machine learning artifacts such as [Core ML](https://developer.apple.com/documentation/coreml){:target="_blank"}
+ or [TensorFlow Lite](https://www.tensorflow.org/lite){:target="_blank"} files ready to run inference on-device.

-- Model versions are automatically version-controlled once uploaded.
+- Model versions are automatically version-controlled once uploaded to the platform.
 - Model versions may be assigned to environments.

 # Development Tools